tessgi/TessGiWebsite/content/pages/observing/observing-technical.md

-A description of the overall mission can be found in [Ricker et al. 2014](http://adsabs.harvard.edu/abs/2015JATIS...1a4003R).
+A description of the overall mission can be found in [Ricker et al. 2015](http://adsabs.harvard.edu/abs/2015JATIS...1a4003R).
 Brief descriptions of the mission operations, including the TESS orbit, field-of-view, time-sampling, and observing strategy, can be found in the [Operations](operations.html) page.
 Details on all aspects of the mission, developed for GI proposers, are in the [TESS Observatory Guide](docs/TESS_observatory_guide_v1.1.pdf).

+This website as well as the [TESS Instrument Handbook and Data Release Notes](documentation.html) should be consulted for the latest information regarding observing with TESS.

 <!-- ## Overview